tchauvel/Bria-AI-Context-Shot-/README.md

 - **File type validation** for uploads
 - **Error handling** without sensitive data exposure

-## 📞 Support

-For questions about ContextShot or to discuss integration opportunities, please contact the development team.

----

 **ContextShot** - Transforming e-commerce photography with modern AI intelligence.